 Here’s What I’ve Come to Learn

-We have to go to work.
+We have to make money.
 There’s no escaping that.
 But only a few pursue their calling, their unique destiny.

-Even if you’re lucky enough to find meaningful work, eventually enthusiasm wanes.
+Even if you’re lucky enough to find or create meaningful work, eventually enthusiasm wanes.

 In those darker times, having a new perspective or insight can mean the difference between depression and liberation, quitting and pressing on.